ThomasWillumsen/dotnet-api-boilerplate/README.md

 **Highlights:**

-- .Net 5
+- .NET 5
 - CQRS architecture and mediator pattern
 - The API is documented using Swagger UI at `/ui/swagger`.
-- The project administers an SQL Server database using Entity Framework and the code-first principle with migrations.
+- An SQL Server database is administered using Entity Framework and the code-first principle with migrations.
+- SendGrid integration for sending emails
+- The project is also setup to host a SPA alongside the API.

 ### Prerequisites